jlewicki/tree_state_machine/README.md

 ## Stopping a state machine

 `TreeStateMachine` has a `stop` method, which is alternate way of ending the state machine.
 This will transition the state machine to an implicit final state, identified by `StoppedTreeState.key`.
-This state does not need to be added to the `finals` collection, it will be automatically available.
+This state does not need to be added to the `finals` collection of the `Root`, it will be automatically available.

-Once the final state has been enterd, the state machine is ended in the same manner as if a state transition to a final state was triggered by message processing.
+Once the stopped state has been enterd, the state machine is ended in the same manner as if a state transition to a final state was triggered by message processing.
 You can consider triggering a transition to a final state as 'internally stopping' the state machine, and calling the `stop` method as 'externally stopping' it.

 ```dart
 await stateMachine.stop();